OkaNim/unit-converter/README.md

 <br>
 Use names of component units, e.g, power for watt (symbol: W) and length for centimeter (cm) (Names and symbols can be confirmed in used-comp-unit.dat in /src/199_file).<br>
 The unit of thermal conductivity composes of the units for power, length, and temperature (e.g. W/cm K), or the units for energy, time, length, and temperature (e.g. J/s cm K).<br>
-Therefore, it is necessary to register two combinations (two or more can be registered, if needed).<br>
+Therefore, it is necessary to register the two combinations (two or more can be registered, if needed).<br>
-In the registration, it is neccessary to prefix * or / to names to denote the numerator and denominator parts, respectively.<br>
+In the registration, it is neccessary to prefix * or / to each name to denote which the component unit is in the numerator or denominator parts, respectively.<br>
 Additionally, it is necessary to describe the component units in the order usually written.<br>
-However, the order is not always fixed such as 'W/cm K' and 'W/K cm' (For multiple component units in the denominator part, the order is not frequently fixed).<br>
+However, the order is not frequently fixed such as 'W/cm K' and 'W/K cm'.<br>
 If there is a part which the order is unclear, use square brackets ([ ]) for the part.<br>
-In square brackets, combinations for all orders are automatically generated.<br>
+In square brackets, the notations for all orders are automatically generated.<br>
-However, if the order is clear, that is, unneccessary to use square brackets, it is better not to use them because of less time to execute.<br>
+However, if the order is clear, it is better not to use square brackets because of less time to execute.<br>
 Based on the registered CCUs, a variery of unit notations for thermal conductivity and a conversion factor for each notation are generated using symbols of component units to recognize a unit and to convert a value, respectively.<br>
 Symbols used can be confirmed in used-comp-unit.dat in /src/199_file.<br>
-Symbols are registered in the files in /src/199_file/component-unit and symbol-variant.txt in /src/199_file/other-necessaries and inputted from these.<br>
+Typical symbols are registered in the files in /src/199_file/component-unit and symbol-variant.txt in /src/199_file/other-necessaries and inputted from these.<br>
 If there is no appreciable symbol, it is neccessary to register it or to create a new component unit file by seeing 'How to create a component unit file' below.
 <br>
 <br>
-In -- destination –-, a destination unit is registerd such as 'W m-1 K-1'.<br>
+In -- destination –-, register a destination unit such as 'W m-1 K-1'.<br>
 In the registration, it is necessary to use negative exponents, not slash (/), for component units in the denominator part.<br>
 Even if two or more combinations are registered in -- combination of component units --, one destination unit should be registered.<br>
 <br>